1993 Four Corners hantavirus outbreak: Discovery

 Because the man's death was highly unusual, it was required by law to be reported to the New Mexico Office of the Medical Investigator (OMI) in Albuquerque, where autopsies are conducted.
 The deputy medical investigator in Gallup, Richard Malone, was called in to investigate his death.
 Malone had investigated a similar death of a 30-year-old Navajo woman a few weeks earlier, in April, at the same medical facility in Gallup.
 The woman's death, attributed to pulmonary edema, was examined post mortem by University of New Mexico (UNM) pathologist Patricia McFeeley, who worked with the New Mexico OMI.
-The woman's lungs were more than twice as heavy as usual and filled with the clear, yellowish liquid of blood plasma.
+The woman's lungs were filled with blood plasma and more than twice as heavy as usual.
 Test results were negative for known infections that could have caused her death.
 Malone contacted McFeeley on the day of the man's death to discuss the similarities between the two cases, and she agreed to perform an autopsy on the deceased man once permission was obtained from his family.

-Malone then spoke to the parents of the deceased man and hoped to receive information about what could have caused his death.
-They told Malone that their son collapsed while they were on their way to the funeral of his 21-year-old fiancée, the mother of his infant child.
-She had died just five days earlier, on May 9, at the hospital in Crownpoint with the same symptoms as her fiancé.
-Since Crownpoint is in the Navajo reservation, the medical facility there was not required to report her death to the New Mexico OMI and did not do so.
+Malone spoke to the parents of the deceased man and hoped to receive information about what could have caused his death.
+They told Malone that their son collapsed while they were on their way to the funeral of his fiancée.
+She had died five days earlier, on May 9, at the hospital in Crownpoint with the same symptoms as her fiancé.
+Since Crownpoint is on the Navajo reservation, the medical facility there was not required to report her death to the New Mexico OMI and did not do so.
 Furthermore, due to her history of asthma, her death was not considered alarming at first.
 After updating McFeeley on the situation, Malone convinced the families of the deceased to have the couple's bodies examined in autopsy.
 Later that day, McFeeley reported a possible outbreak of an unknown and deadly respiratory illness to the state health department in Santa Fe and prepared for autopsy.
 The autopsies of the couple showed only severe pulmonary edema with no explanation for the cause of illness.